rackerlabs/rackspace-how-to/content/general/windows-os-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 Rackspace continues to evaluate and address a set of speculative execution vulnerabilities affecting certain central processing units (CPUs), commonly known as Meltdown and Spectre: [CVE-2017-5753](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5753), [CVE-2017-5715](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5715), and [CVE-2017-5754](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5754).

 It is important to note that the January 2018 Security Rollup Patch security patch, and other recent patches, have the capability to eliminate multiple possible vectors.
 However, for the patches to be fully functional, three additional registry keys must be implemented on each device, and the server must be rebooted for implementation.
 Rackspace is not pushing these keys because we have identified that devices might experience a performance impact or possible "blue screens" after these additional keys are implemented.
-Given this, we recommend that customers carefully consider the implications of applying the three additional registry keys and apply them as they deem appropriate.
+Given this, we will not automatically install these keys unless customers opt-in to the remediation.
+We recommend that customers carefully consider the implications of applying the three additional registry keys and apply them as they deem appropriate.
 As a reminder, the main registry is required, and the patch must be installed for the additional keys to take effect.

 Customers on managed colocation (colo) and Managed Infrastructure environments should reference the vendors for their recommended solutions to mitigate the vulnerability via patches of the operating system.